gracelang/language/standardPrelude/standard.md

-Grace's `valueOf` allows a block with local declarations and a statement list where an expression is required.  `valueOf` takes a block as argument, evaluates it, anf returns the result.
+Grace's `valueOf` allows a block with local declarations and a statement list where an expression is required.  `valueOf` takes a block as argument, evaluates it, and returns the result.

 ```
 def constant = valueOf {